traefik/traefik/docs/content/middlewares/http/errorpages.md

     as multiple comma-separated numbers (`500,502`),
     as ranges by separating two codes with a dash (`500-599`), or a combination of the two (`404,418,500-599`).
-    The comma-separated syntax is not available for every provider.
+    The comma-separated syntax is only available for label-based providers.
     The examples above demonstrate which syntax is appropriate for each provider.

 ### `service`